SantiagoAlvarezb/Computer-Programing-QuizFlash/README.md

 # Computer_Programing_Final_Project
+Welcome to our QuizFlash App
 Here you can the final project for the class Computer Programming.
-Which was don by Santiago Diaz, Juan Luis Avila and myself.
-Its a program which allows the creation of flashcards or quizzes.
-It was done in the second semester of the year 2019
+The funcionality of our program works within the console, it allows the creation of a certain amount flashcards or quizzes with the option to then revise them at any given time.
+To allow the user to clearly understand its funcionality, we have also implemented a graphic interface

+Authors:
+  - Santiago Diaz
+  - Juan Luis Avila
+  - Santiago Alvarez Barbosa

+Finish date: 27 November 2019